 AG 1092: Areaways

-New areaways are not allowed in public right-of-way.
-In most cases, our permit process is for the change in use of an existing areaway, due to change in property ownership, or if the areaway is in need of repair or maintenance.
+New areaways, including lightwells, are not allowed in public right-of-way.
+In most cases, our permits are for a change in use of an existing areaway or to transfer the permit to a new owner.
 To make changes to an existing areaway permit, you can request a permit revision through our Seattle Services Portal

 I want to learn more about...